jla-gardner/digital-experiments/docs/source/index.rst

    :width: 450px
    :align: center

+**Keeping track of the results of coding experiments can be a pain.**
+Over time, code and dependencies can change, and without careful record-keeping, it becomes difficult to remember and reproduce optimal configurations and results.

+:code:`digital-experiments` **tracks these things for you.**
+To enable this automation, wrap your experiment's main function with the :func:`@experiment <digital_experiments.experiment>` decorator.
+Every time your function is called, the following information is saved to disk:

+- the inputs (:code:`args`, :code:`kwargs` and defaults)
+- the output/s (any, arbitrary object)
+- the code of the function
+- the current :code:`git` information (if available)
+- timing information
+- python environment information

+..
 Use the `💻 digital-experiments 🧪 <https://github.com/jla-gardner/digital-experiments>`_ python package to track the results of your coding experiments.

 Installation
 ------------